Declan Bonner: Return to inter-county management

 In 2011, Bonner went to assist Paddy Hegarty with a South Donegal development squad.
 This, he later explained, was the start of his "accidental" return to inter-county management.

 Bonner won the (Ulster under-16) Buncrana Cup in 2012.
 He then won the (Ulster under-17) Jim McGuigan Cup.
 In mid-2013, Bonner was appointed manager of the Donegal minor team.
 He managed the county team to the 2014 Ulster Minor Football Championship; then to a first ever All-Ireland Minor Football Championship final, against Kerry.
 He was not afforded a meeting with his predecessor as county minor manager, a decision he criticised in 2017 when he wrote in the Donegal News that such a meeting should be mandatory.

 When Jim McGuinness departed as county manager after the 2014 All-Ireland Senior Football Championship Final, Bonner was linked with the managerial vacancy.

 In 2015, Bonner was appointed manager of the Donegal under-21 team.
 He managed the county team to an Ulster Under-21 Football Championship in 2017, defeating Derry in the final.
 However, he was critical of the Ulster Council for not allowing them sufficient time to prepare for the All-Ireland semi-final, which they lost to Dublin.
 While managing the Donegal under-21 team, Bonner was linked with the vacant Cavan senior post in October 2016.

 On 22 September 2017, Bonner was reappointed manager of the senior team on a three-year term, succeeding Rory Gallagher.
 Shortly before the appointment, Bonner wrote in the Donegal News: "We were a top tier team, but we have dropped down over the last year or two, and I can't see that changing unless we start to have a serious look at our structures from Under 15 right up to seniors, and the way we conduct our business".
 Bonner's appointment was not universally welcomed.
 However, it brought about a marked improvement in the team's fortunes and Bonner led his county to the 2018 and 2019 Ulster Senior Football Championship titles.
 While managing Donegal, he returned to line out for his club at JFC level, notably making saves while playing as goalkeeper when his team's regular goalkeeper transferred to New York.

 Bonner was reappointed for another two-year term as Donegal manager at the end of August 2021 when no other candidates emerged to succeed him.

 He left the role in July 2022.

-Later club management
+Club management and Fermanagh

 Bonner managed Na Rossa to the 2023 Donegal Junior Football Championship title, with his two sons Cillian and Christian among the players involved.

+As 2023 drew to a close, Bonner was appointed manager of Erne Gaels.
+He led Erne Gaels to consecutive Fermanagh SFC titles in 2024 and 2025, and in the 2025 Ulster Senior Club Football Championship, led the club to a first win at this level, against Kingscourt Stars.
+In between he was appointed manager of Fermanagh, succeeding Kieran Donnelly.